TohurTV/llama.cpp-qt/README.md

 Llama.cpp-qt is a Python-based graphical wrapper for the LLama.cpp server, providing a user-friendly interface for configuring and running the server.
 LLama.cpp is a lightweight implementation of GPT-like models.

+## Benifits over other LLama.cpp solutions
+Most other interfaces for llama.cpp run exclusively through python, meaning  its the llama.cpp converted to python in some form or another and depending on your hardware there is overhead to running directly in python. python is slower then C++, C++ is Low-level programming language meaning its pretty close to the hardware, python is a high level programming language which is fine for GUIs (llama.cpp-qt) but for applications the require high performance you want to be as low level as you can be. llama.cpp-qt is a wrapper for llama.cpp meaning it runs llama.cpp directly and is faster then other llama.cpp solutions.
+I personally get about double the tokens persecond compared to Text Gen UI, Koboldcpp and llama-cpp-python. llama.cpp-qt is also cross platform meaning it runs on Linux and Windows. (macos support coming soon).

 ## Requirements

 Before you begin, ensure you have met the following requirements: